maxim-francesco/car-sales-website/README.md

 ## 🔗 Live Demo
-[[View the live demo here](https://maxim-francesco.github.io/car-sales-website/index.html)] *Note: Replace with the actual deployment link if hosted.*
+[[View the live demo here](https://maxim-francesco.github.io/car-sales-website/index.html)]

 ## 🙌 Acknowledgments
 - Thanks to **Ashutosh Pawar** for the excellent **Tailwind CSS v4 From Scratch Beginner To Pro** course.